MFDGaming/PocketMine-MP_32-bit/README.md

 # What is this ?

-This is a Fork of Pocketmine-MP that is ment to work with 32bit devices
+This is a Fork of Pocketmine-MP that allows you to to install Pocketmine-MP on a 32bit device

 # Installation